March 8, 2022

 - It was a really chilly day.
 I woke up to partially frozen water bottles, and I was shivering up at Manning Camp.

-- The trail conditions on north side of Mica Mountain’s descent were pretty challenging with the snow and ice.
-I really had to pay close attention to my footing as I navigated that section.
+- The trail conditions on the north side of Mica Mountain’s descent were pretty challenging with the snow and ice.
+I had to pay close attention to my footing as I navigated that section.

 - I’m starting to develop a bit of chafe on my thighs from these new hiking pants.
 If this keeps up, I may have to hike in my leggings (which I bought to sleep in) rather than my hiking pants!